mistermcd/ServiceMonitor/README.md

 # ServiceMonitor
 Windows service monitoring tool

+**Help Button**
+- Really?

 **Manage Button**
-- Clicking this button will open Notepad to the document ServiceList.txt.
+- Clicking this button will open service selection dialog.
-- Restart the app to load list changes.
+- Click Save / Refresh to re-write ServiceList.txt and update monitor list.

 **Start All**
 - Cicking this button will start all the services in the list